 The best way to select a regulator for your application is to examine its flow curve, which is often provided by the manufacturer.
 "Flow curve" is a misleading name.
-You could easily call it a "pressure curve" instead, since a regulator controls pressure, not flow.
+You could call it a "pressure curve" instead, since regulators control pressure, not flow.
 The curve represents the range of pressures that a regulator will maintain given certain flowrates in a system.